Yangfu1000/AutoArpChecker/README.md

 Do not open the file named ignore
 Do not open the file named ipList
-The file named whitelist is where you type ip adresses allowed on the network The file named unknownList is a log of what unknown ip addresses have gone through the network
+The file named whitelist is where you type ip addresses allowed on the network The file named unknownList is a log of what unknown ip addresses have gone through the network

 To end the program exit out of the command prompt